-Perfectly-cooked spaghetti topped with freshly-made marinara sauce is undeniably delicious, but without Parmesan cheese, something is still missing.
+Perfectly-cooked spaghetti topped with freshly-made marinara sauce is undeniably delicious, and a dusting of Parmesan cheese seals the deal.
 But there’s no need for vegans to despair.
-Just sprinkle on a tablespoon or two of nutritional yeast and you’ll get the same tanginess.
+Just sprinkle on a tablespoon or two of nutritional yeast and you’ll get a delightful flavor boost.
 Why does this work so well?
-Because the cheesy taste that people love doesn’t come from the milk, but rather from the yeasts used to culture milk into cheese.
+Because the cheesy taste that people love doesn’t come from milk, but rather from the yeasts used to culture milk into cheese.
 And nutritional yeast has the core flavors that people know and love in their favorite cheeses.

 If you want to get a little fancier, grind up a mix that’s half nutritional yeast and half walnuts.
-That way, you’ll not just get the cheesy flavor of nutritional yeast, while the ground walnuts deliver a cheesy fatty mouthfeel.
+The ground walnuts will deliver the fatty mouthfeel of dairy-based cheese.

 Italians eat loads of summer squash.
-That’s doubtless because, like olive trees, squash thrives in Mediterranean climates.
-The most common summer squash is zucchini, which looks like a cucumber but with a duller skin.
-During peak growing season, just one plant will spit out a terrifying number of zucchinis, so in regions where it grows well the stuff is almost free during the peak of the season.
+That’s doubtless because, like grape vines and olive trees, squash thrives in Mediterranean climates.
+The most common summer squash is zucchini, which resembles a cucumber with lusterless skin.
+During peak growing season, just one plant will spit out a terrifying number of zucchinis, so in regions where it grows well gardeners have trouble even giving it away during the peak of the season.

 There are a number of other summer squash that have either faint green or bright yellow skins.
 Despite their varying colors, they all taste and cook up exactly like zucchini.
 Remember that we eat with our eyes as much as with our mouths.
 So whenever possible, buy both green and yellow summer squash since the combination of colors will make your meal more visually enticing.

 In contrast to zucchini and other summer squash, Italians don’t eat much in the way of hard winter squash.
-But they love to deep-fry pumpkin flowers, which are a brilliant orangey-yellow.
-You can only find pumpkin flowers at farmers’ markets since they wilt too quickly sell at groceries).
-There may be no food with a more delicate texture than deep-fried pumpkin flowers.
+But they love to deep-fry pumpkin flowers, which are a brilliant orange-yellow.
+Groceries don’t sell pumpkin flowers because they wilt too quickly, but you can find them at farmer’s markets in late summer—no deep fried food has a more delicate texture.

-If you’re largely unfamiliar with Italian food, you’re in for a treat where beans are concerned.
-Not only do beans feature prominently in Italian cooking, several varieties have wonderful flavors but are practically unheard-of outside of Italy.
+If you’re new to Italian cooking, you’re in for a treat where beans are concerned.
+No cuisine features a wider variety of beans, many of which are practically unheard-of outside of Italy.

 In particular, there are borlotti beans, which after cooking resemble Mexican pinto beans that just lost a bar fight.
 There are big white cannellini beans, that have a wonderfully creamy texture and commonly appear in soups and salads.
 And there are fava beans, which many Italians grow in their gardens, and that are commonly eaten raw when freshly picked.
 Once dried, you can cook favas in the same manner as any other large bean.

 Bean consumption would probably increase dramatically if only beans had a more beautiful name.
 In Italy, they do: it’s, fagioli.
-So look for this word on the menus of Italian restaurants.
+So keep an eye out for this word on Italian restaurant menus.

 Herbs and Spices

-Nearly every Italian dish makes prominent use of herbs.
-In fact, it’s fair to say that no other world cuisine is more reliant on herbs than Italian food.
+Nearly every Italian dish incorporates plenty of herbs.
+In fact, it’s fair to assert that Italian cooking relies more heavily on herbs than does any other cuisine.